JonathanLogan/cfgtar/README.md

 This allows for generating config templates itself.
 For example, a repository of universal configuration files can have global settings applied (using a distinct -D and -S), and then used as input to apply local/per-machine settings (using the default values for -D and -S).

+### Selector mode

+cfgtar can be used to create output for multiple targets from a single configuration source.

+Selector mode allows setting a "selector" which must be a root-level element of the config input that contains an array of strings. cfgtar will iterate over these strings and set the selector to an object where "Pos" contains the iteration counter and "Value" the current value.
+Furthermore the output of each run will be written to its own tar file named `<target>/<selectorvalue>.tar`, target being setable by `-t`.

+The standard use case for this mode is to describe a set of servers in a single file, and then generate their specific config archives.